suadin/infrastructure/README.md

 </p>
 </details>

+For pass secrets into website like google auth or database credentials secrets.txt file is stored on server.
+Not strong secured but enough for private purpose.
+Format of the secret file took from [here](https://www.baeldung.com/ops/docker-container-environment-variables).

 Start script manually as docker user with `screen ./continuous-deployment.sh`.
 Start script after server reboots by adding with root user CRON job:
 * nano /etc/crontab